After watching hearing, woman accuses Washington state lawmaker of raping her in 2007

 A few minutes after the Senate Judiciary Committee hearing came to an end, Faber tweeted “Is anyone else just fed up and ready to name names?
 Because I am!”

-She then called out Fain on the social media website and accused him of raping her in 2007 after she graduated from Georgetown University.
+She then called out Fain on the social media website and accused him of raping her in 2007 after a party in Washington D.C., just after she graduated from Georgetown University.

 “Like many survivors, I was inspired by Dr. Ford’s courage,” Faber said in a statement Thursday.
 "Like Dr. Ford, I can no longer remain silent knowing that the man who raped me is in a position to influence the laws that govern my state and impact every woman who lives here.”